-- Straight-forward bribes: Sometimes, because it is late at night or they can sense you are in a rush, officers will create some excuse and make it clear that with some money they will let you go.
+- Straight-forward bribes.
+Sometimes, because it is late at night or because you are in a rush, officers will create some excuse and make it clear that with some money they will let you go.
 There is not much to do if this is happening to you other than paying the bribe.
-You could try asking for a receipt and depending on the situation you may be able to get away with it but that will depend very much on the person you’re dealing with.
+You could try asking for a receipt.
+Also, depending on the situation you may be able to get away with it but that will depend very much on who you’re dealing with.
 You can also try to report this later on.

 What to do:

 It is difficult to stand up to officials, especially if late at night in a isolated border crossing post, or if you don’t speak any Spanish and if you are in a rush.
 The safest option sometimes is to comply and report it later in the capital city.
 You can also try asking for a receipt which could scare away the official.
 This would mostly happen on some border crossing sites so be aware these could happen.

 In Peru and Bolivia, there are accounts of counterfeit money circulating.
 It is hard for newcomers to recognize immediately which ones are legit and can be hard to avoid.
 Try to familiarize yourself quickly with what a real bill looks and feels like, and don’t hesitate to check the bills given to you.